GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ### How does User-Agent reduction affect bot detection?

-Chrome's change to its user-agent string does not directly impact the user-agent string that a bot chooses to send.
+Chrome's change to its User-Agent string does not directly impact the User-Agent string that a bot chooses to send.

 Bots may choose to update their own strings to reflect the reduced information Chrome sends, but that is entirely their implementation choice.
-Chrome is still sending the same user-agent format, and bots that append their own identifier to the end of a Chrome user-agent string can continue to do so.
+Chrome is still sending the same User-Agent format, and bots that append their own identifier to the end of a Chrome User-Agent string can continue to do so.

-For any concerns with specific bots, it may be worth reaching out directly to the owners to ask if they have any plans to change their user-agent string.
+For any concerns with specific bots, it may be worth reaching out directly to the owners to ask if they have any plans to change their User-Agent string.

 ## Engage and share feedback